MS-1308/EDA-and-PCA-on-Graduate-Admission-Dataset/README.md

    6. Research Experience ( either 0 or 1 )
    7. Chance of Admit ( ranging from 0 to 1 ).

-*Although the dataset contains only 500 records, it would be a great starting point.*
+*Although the dataset contains only 500 records, it is a very relevant dataset.*

 ### Analysis Code and Demo: